-Under the Miller Act and most Little Miller Act statutes, the public agency in charge of the project is required to (and quite used to) disclose the identity of the surety to anyone who asks for it.
+Under the Miller Act and most Little Miller Act statutes, the public agency in charge of the project is required to disclose the identity of the surety to anyone who asks for it.

 Using Google, you can generally always find the governing authority.
-A governing authority will typically manage its contracts through:
+A governing authority will typically manage its contracts through the:

 As I stated above, agencies are required to disclose the surety on the job….actually getting it, just depends on how difficult the agency will make it for you.